-Cars can be a petri dish for germs, bacteria, and all sorts of other Clean Car Enemies that can make you and your family sick.
+Car interiors can be a petri dish for germs, bacteria, and all sorts of other Clean Car Enemies that can make you and your family sick.
 That's a big reason why keeping your vehicle clean can contribute to a happier, healthy life.

 Wash your hands before entering your car to keep your car germ free

 Sanitize and clean your car's high-touch areas and fabrics

-Use a vacuum cleaner on the carpeting and mats inside your vehicle at least once per month, more often if necessary after pets ride in it or if someone has been sick recently.
+Use a vacuum cleaner on the carpeting and floor mats inside your vehicle at least once per month, more often if necessary after pets ride in it or if someone has been sick recently.
 You can also use an upholstery shampoo if necessary.

 Keep the inside of your car cool and dry to inhibit germs from spreading

 Germs and bacteria thrive in hot and damp environments, so keeping your car cool and dry is a good rule of thumb.
 Use your air conditioner when traveling with multiple people in the car, especially if you're sweaty from exercise or practice.
 If you don’t have A/C, keep your windows cracked for cross-ventilation and provide fresh air circulation throughout the car.
 Make sure to regularly check and replace your cabin air filter when needed.

 Use your car wash membership often!